Banana Sundae

-Banana Sundae (formerly Banana Split) is a Philippine comedy gag show broadcast by ABS-CBN.
-The show aired from October 11, 2008, to April 5, 2020, replacing That's My Doc.
-The program aired every Sunday from 2:30 PM to 3:30 PM, on the network's Yes Weekend! block.
-It also airs worldwide via TFC.
+Banana Sundae (formerly Banana Split) is a Philippine television sketch comedy show broadcast by ABS-CBN.
+Directed by Edgar Mortiz and Jose Mari Reyes, it was originally starred by Angelica Panganiban, Cristine Reyes, Roxanne Guinoo, Valerie Concepcion, Dianne Medina, Princess Ryan and RR Enriquez.
+It aired on the network's Saturday evening line-up from October 11, 2008 to April 5, 2020, replacing That's My Doc.
+Panganiban, John Prats, Jayson Gainza, Pooh, Pokwang, Badjie Mortiz, Ryan Bang, Jobert Austria, Sunshine Garcia, JC de Vera, Aiko Climaco, Ritz Azul, Wacky Kiray and Barbie Imperial serving as the final cast.

-This series is currently streaming on Kapamilya Online Live Global every Fridays, 3:00am-5:00am.

 History

 Banana Split is a spiritual successor to the comedy program Goin' Bananas that featured Edgar Mortiz, Christopher de Leon, Jay Ilagan, and Johnny Delgado.

 Banana Split debuted on October 11, 2008, with an all-girl cast led by Angelica Panganiban and Cristine Reyes, with different male celebrity guests each week.
 The second season premiered on February 28, 2009, and the third season on April 18, 2009, with a new cast, including John Prats, Zanjoe Marudo, Jayson Gainza, Pooh, and Pokwang.
 The fourth season premiered on July 18, 2009.
-On September 30, 2009, a 30-minute weekday afternoon edition called Banana Split: Daily Servings originally aired every Mondays to Fridays on the network's Hapontastic afternoon block.
+On September 30, 2009, a 30-minute weekday afternoon edition called Banana Split: Daily Servings originally aired every Mondays to Fridays on the network's Hapontastic (now Kapamilya Gold) afternoon block.
 The timeslot later moved to Umaganda weekday morning block from 10:00 AM to 10:30 AM starting August 2010, but was moved again twice as early from 9:00 AM to 9:30 AM on June 27, 2011.
-On July 9, 2011, the original Saturday edition was reformatted as Banana Split: Extra Scoop, featuring live comedy performances and also includes the second season of Clown in a Million segment, a reality comedy search.
-On September 12, 2011, Banana Split: Daily Servings was renamed to Banana Split: Lafternoon Delight as the timeslot moved to 2:45 PM as part of Kapamilya Gold afternoon block.
+On July 9, 2011, the original Saturday edition was reformatted as Banana Split: Extra Scoop, featuring live comedy performances and also includes the second season of Clown in a Million, a reality comedy search.
+On September 12, 2011, Banana Split: Daily Servings was renamed to Banana Split: Lafternoon Delight (after the 1987 noontime variety show "Afternoon Delight" which aired before being replaced by Eat Bulaga! in 1989.) as the timeslot moved to 2:45 PM as part of Kapamilya Gold afternoon block.
 However, it was later cancelled on October 7, 2011.

 Banana Split: Extra Scoop garnered high ratings on its Saturday late-night timeslot compare to the counterpart programs.
 Due to the success, ABS-CBN launched a late-weeknight edition called Banana Nite which premiered on February 25, 2013, every Mondays to Fridays right after Bandila, replacing certain Current Affairs shows.
 Banana Nite extended its airtime to 45 minutes on August 5, 2013, but was later reverted to 30 minutes on February 10, 2014, onwards.
 Banana Nite ended on October 30, 2015, after a two-year run.
 Meanwhile, Banana Split: Extra Scoop ended on November 7, 2015, after its four-year run.
 The show reformatted on November 15, 2015, as Banana Sundae which now airs every Sunday afternoons at 2:30 PM right after ASAP Natin 'To.